8 Foods that Energize Your Body

 This food should be consumed every day in moderation.
 Eating too much can cause weight gain and other issues related to obesity.

-Mangoes are rich in vitamin C, calcium, copper, magnesium and potassium.
-Along with the sugars they contain, they help stimulate your body and gives it the energy it demands.
+Mangoes are rich in vitamin C, calcium, copper, magnesium and potassium. they help stimulate your body and gives it the energy it demands.